MischaU8/yumyum/modelling/create-an-octahedron-d8_pNTDbo_2lCM.md

-number attributes set to 4 to duplicate the triangles then press J on the keyboard to join all sheets to make a solid and you're all set oh look at the time
+number attributes set to 4 to duplicate the triangles then press J on the keyboard to join all sheets to make a solid and you're all set